 This notice provides details of how Portsmouth City Council collects and uses information from the National Child Measurement Programme.
-For more general information about how Portsmouth City Council uses your information for Public Health purposes, please refer to the online privacy section of the Portsmouth City Council website.
+For more general information about how Portsmouth City Council uses your information for Public Health purposes, please refer to the Public Health Privacy Notice on the Portsmouth City Council website.

 What is this information?